Maryland Pesticide Education Network Board

 Gwen DuBois, M.D., M.P.H. is an internist practicing in Baltimore and a frequent speaker on issues related to clean energy and toxic air pollution.
 She is an instructor in Medicine at The Johns Hopkins University School of Medicine, a member of the Public Health Committee of the Maryland State Medical Society (MedChi) and president of Chesapeake Physicians for Social Responsibility.
 She is interested in addressing the health implications of toxic air pollution and works for policy change to reduce risk of nuclear war.

-Jason Davidson is a Senior Food and Agriculture Campaigner at Friends of the Earth.
-He leads our policy work to phase out the use of toxic pesticides, break up Big Ag and fight for equitable climate solutions across our food system.
+Jason Davidson is a Senior Food and Agriculture Campaigner at Friends of the Earth (FOE).
+He leads FOE’s policy work to phase out the use of toxic pesticides, break up Big Ag and fight for equitable climate solutions across our food system.
 He holds a B.A. in Geography with a minor in Geographic Information Systems and American Studies from George Washington University.
 His work has been featured in Bloomberg, NPR: All Things Considered, and Politico.
 In his free time, Jason likes to read, cycle, ski and play the drums.

 Michael Ichniowski, M.D., currently serves as Chair of the Environmental Health and Climate Change Committee for the Maryland Chapter of the American Academy of Pediatrics.
 He retired from practice in August 2019, after over 40 years in Primary Care Pediatrics but continues his advocacy work on children’s environmental health issues.
 In addition to his medical degree, he has also earned a certificate in environmental science.